changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 * the f- prefix tells Python that this is an f-string.
 It means that it will fetch the variables defined inside and plug the value into it.
 * In this case, the variable we want to fetch is `yesterday` specified within the curly braces {}

-Running `sql_query`, we see the string is rendered as
+Running `ncaa_query`, we see the string is rendered as

 ```
 "\nselect game, score, win_team, loss_team, game_date\nfrom ncaa.scores\nwhere game_date = '2018-11-23'\n"